2 Week Itinerary In Thailand For First Timers

 Is Thailand An Affordable Country To Visit?

 If you’re traveling on a budget, the good news is that Thailand is very affordable.
-It’s a little more expensive compared to countries such as Cambodia and Laos, but overall, you can enjoy an affordable travel experience in Thailand.
+It’s a little more expensive compared to countries such as Cambodia, Vietnam, and Laos, but you can travel cheaply if you need to.

 Is Thailand Safe?